Your Modern Business Guide To Data Analysis Methods And Techniques

 e) Prescriptive analysis - How will it happen.

-Without further ado, here are the seven essential types of data analysis methods among with some use cases in the business world:
+Without further ado, here are the 17 essential types of data analysis methods with some use cases in the business world:

 1. Cluster analysis